-Okay so it sounds a hell of a lot more fancy than it actually is.
-Basically a MHSK is a box/bag/draw full of all the things you find helpful for when you have a bad mental health day.
+Okay so it sounds a hell of a lot more fancy than it actually is, but put basically, a Mental Health Survival Kit is a box/bag/draw full of all the things you find helpful for when you’re having bad day.

-A mhsk is also a great item to take with you when you leave your comfort zone.
-This could be when you’re going on holidays or day trips: having something with you that makes you feel safe and reminds you of home is a great way to feel grounded- especially if you get travel anxiety.
+Your Mental Health Survival Kit is also a great item to take with you when you leave your comfort zone.
+This could be when you’re going on holidays or travelling to a new place; having something with you that makes you feel safe and reminds you of home is a great way to feel grounded- especially if you struggle with travel anxiety.

 What would you put in your own mental health survival kit?

 A twenty-four-year-old autistic writer and designer from Sheffield.
 Tattoo obsessed, animal lover, self confessed bookworm and eclectic witch.